davidfrantz/force/docs/source/howto/lcf.rst

 Here, we are using reference information directly from the imagery (as opposed to, e.g., data from external spectral libraries or ground sampling).
 We identified 388 reference surfaces, i.e., pixels of 10x10 m that cover only a single land cover type, for five classes: Built-up surfaces (182 reference points), woody vegetation (70), non-woody vegetation (98), bare soil (15), and water (23).

-The number of reference points per class varies based on spectral intra-class variability (which is, e.g., higher for non-woody vegetation than for vegetation) and surface availability (e.g., few available reference points for bare soil).
+The number of reference points per class varies based on spectral intra-class variability (which is, e.g., higher for non-woody vegetation than for woody vegetation) and surface availability (e.g., few available reference points for bare soil).

 Info